tlin23/MetropoleAI/spec.md

 - ✅ Start Over button resets chat
 - ✅ Session is stateless across refreshes
 - ✅ Ingested content updates when PDFs are changed in Drive
+- ✅ Website content is properly scraped and indexed

 ### Edge Cases
 - ❌ PDF with unusual formatting (should be skipped gracefully)
 - ❌ Large file upload (should return error)
 - ❌ Question with no relevant data (should fallback to general with disclaimer)
+- ❌ Website unavailable (should continue with PDF content only)

 ---